Skip to main content

 Judge Header

-Twenty-Third Judicial Circuit (Berkeley, Jefferson, and Morgan Counties)
+Twenty-Seventh Judicial Circuit (Berkeley and Morgan Counties)

 Judge Headshot